 - 1. Keep to the right and don't speed, poke, or stop in the middle of the hall. - 2.
 Be courteous to other students. - 3.
 Don't walk side by side with your friends.
-This prevents others from getting around vou. - 4.
+This prevents others from getting around you. - 4.
 Keep moving.
-If you need to stop and visit, move off to the side or set another time and place to meet.

-- 5. Don't push or shove. - 6.
-No public display of affection.
+If you need to stop and visit, move off to the side or set another time and place to meet. - 5.
+Don't push or shove. - 6.
+No public display of affection. - 7.
+No loitering on hall corners, lockers, bathrooms, auditorium lobby and/or side hallways. - 8.
+No ear buds or headphones (Will be taken at Administration/Teacher Discretion).